csci104/site/labs/lab8/index.md

 g) (Bonus) How many ways are there to arrange $n$ pairs of parentheses such that they are balanced?
 (Example: for $n=2$, we can only do `(())` and `()()`)

-- [ ] To get checked off, do the problems from (a) through (f).
-Problem (g) is optional.
-You do not have to calculate the exact numeric answer, and you will be asked to explain your solution so be prepared!
+- [ ] To get checked off, finish the problems from (a) through (f) (Problem (g) is optional).
+You do not have to calculate the exact numeric answer.
+You will be asked to explain your solution, so be prepared!

 If you are requesting a checkoff via Piazza, please include the following in your post: